thorerismann/hdbot/docs/_sources/intro.md

 :align: center
 :::
 *Onobrychis viciifolia* hosting the dance of life and death on a railroad berm in the Madretsch neighborhood of Biel/Bienne
 <br></br>
-Love plants is a model for offering a subscription-based plant service of 100% native, wild-type flowers that complements the biogeography of Biel/Bienne.
+Love plants is a model for offering a subscription-based plant service of 100% native, wild-type flowers for Biel/Bienne.
 <p>&nbsp;</p>
-The first two chapters cover surveying the existing diversity of plantlife in the city of Biel/Bienne.
-Year One (2020) is focused on the path of the Suze river as it runs through the city, with some 850 plant observations.
-Year Two (2021) expands to include much of the city of Bienne with some 4500 plant observations so far.
-The 2021 survey period will end officially on October 15th, 2021.
+This repository is divided into four sections.
+The first section provides a background on the situation of vascular plants and insect life in Switzerland, and more particularly in the region around Biel/Bienne, based primarily on recent nationwide reports and datasets issued by the Swiss Academy of Sciences and InfoFlora.
+The second section summarizes the results of some 5000 plant observations made from June - September 2020 and from February - September 2021, principally in the Biel/Bienne metropolitan area.
+The third chapter presents the love plants concept.
+The final chapter proposes some citizen science initiatives related to the preservation of biodiversity, and in particular genetic diversity.
 <p>&nbsp;</p>
-The subsequent chapters are devoted to building sustainable business models based around wild-type flowers.
-The third chapter is devoted to the primary product, namely a subscription service for deliverty of buckets of in-season wildflowers.
-The fourth chapter is devoted to market context and identifying additional revenue streams related to the flower bucket service.
-<p>&nbsp;</p>
 For questions or comments *botany at hammerdirt dot ch* is at your service.
 <p>&nbsp;</p>
-This page is under development and will likely have been updated since the last time you visited.
-A French and German version of this site will be available soon.The dedicated link is the following:  https://thorerismann.github.io/hdbot/
+This page is under development and the final version will be frozen around December 2021.
+It will likely have been updated since the last time you visited.
+A French and German version of this site will be available soon.
+The dedicated link is the following: https://thorerismann.github.io/hdbot/
 <p>&nbsp;</p>
 Built by hammerdirt botany.